xjunko/windows-fuckoff/README.md

 fixes the dumb "error: file '/EFI/Microsoft/Boot/bootmgfw.efi' not found"

+## disclaimer

+the contents of the `WindowsBoot.tar.gz` came straight from a windows install, you can replicate this by using the windows installer and fixing the bcd boot files yourself.

+**sha1-hash**: `ee2f8d07fd268d12aed9bb05aec17d0198938b10  WindowsBoot.tar.gz`

 ## why

 for uni and work reasons, i still have to use windows for certain applications.